Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 4

 20 litres of a mixture contains milk and water in the ratio 3:1.
-The amount of milk to be added so that the ratio becomes 4:1 is:
+How much milk should be added so the ratio becomes 4:1?

 7 litres